semocode/uofrida/README.md

 Simulates a certain keypress event. `DICtrlShift` to pop object handles in client ;)

 Load lua libraries: `load_io_lib`, `load_os_lib`, `load_package_lib`
-Loads standard lua libraries which normally dont get loaded.
+Loads standard lua libraries which are present in the client but dont get loaded.
 See https://www.lua.org/manual/5.1/manual.html#5 for more details.

 ## LuaNewState

-Required for `AddUOKeyboardFunctions`.
+Required for `AddLuaFunctions`.
 Keeps track of the lua state within the client and exposes it to our own functions.